LaunchCode-Education-Archived/skills-back-end-csharp/studios/cheese-mvc-persistent/one-to-many/README.md

 You made a lot of changes, so you might want to make sure you don't have any build errors: run *Build > Build Solution*.

 Assuming that looks good, start up your application.
 Make sure you can create a new cheese object, selecting a pre-existing category.
-Then make sure the proper category name is displayed in the table on the home page.
+Then make sure the proper category name is displayed in the table on the home page after doing so.

 When everything works, move on to [Part 3](../many-to-many/).